-SuperKEKB [5] is an e^+e^- collider, located at KEK in Tsukuba, Japan, with asymmetric beam energy of 4 GeV for positrons and 7 GeV for electrons such that the collision energy is equal to the energy of the $\Upsilon(4S)$ resonance and $B\bar{B}$ pairs get boosted in forward direction.
-SuperKEKB was designed and constructed as an upgrade of KEKB accelerator complex, aiming to collect total integrated luminosity of $50 \, \text{ab}^{-1}$ with the maximum peak luminosity of $6 \times 10^{35} \, \text{cm}^{-2} \, \text{s}^{-1}$, which is approximately $30 \, \text{times}$ higher than the recorded peak luminosity of KEKB.
-This dataset will contain approximately $50 \times 10^9 \, B\bar{B}$ events.
-The beam interaction point is surrounded by Belle II detector [6], a multipurpose detector with a 4π solid angle composed of various sub-detector systems; pixel and silicon strip layers (PXD and SVD), central drift chamber (CDC), particle identification counters (TOP and ARICH), electromagnetic calorimeter (ECL), and K_L -muon detector (KLM).
-The Belle II detector was also designed and constructed as an upgrade of Belle detector to be capable of reconstructing vertices of B-mesons precisely (vertex resolution of $\ll 50\mu m$ is required) while coping with the higher luminosity as well as the higher beam-induced background.
-Belle II detector started taking physics data since 2019 and the total integrated luminosity of 74 fb-1 was collected to date (September 2020).
+SuperKEKB [5] is an e^+e^- collider, located at KEK in Tsukuba, Japan, with asymmetric beam energy of 4 GeV for positrons and 7 GeV for electrons such that the collision energy is equal to the energy of the $\Upsilon(4S)$ resonance and the $B\bar{B}$ pair is boosted in the forward direction.
+SuperKEKB was designed and constructed as an upgrade of the KEKB accelerator complex, aiming to collect a total integrated luminosity of 50 ab-1 with the maximum peak luminosity of 6×10^{35} cm-2 s-1, which is approximately 30 times higher than the recorded peak luminosity of KEKB.
+This dataset will contain approximately $50 \times 10^9 B\bar{B}$ events.
+The beam interaction point is surrounded by the Belle II detector [6], a multipurpose detector with a 4π solid angle composed of various sub-detector systems: pixel and silicon strip layers (PXD and SVD), central drift chamber (CDC), particle identification counters (TOP and ARICH), electromagnetic calorimeter (ECL), and K_L muon detector (KLM).
+The Belle II detector was also designed and constructed as an upgrade of the Belle detector to be capable of reconstructing vertices of B-mesons precisely (vertex resolution of $\ll 50\mu m$ is required) while coping with the higher luminosity as well as the higher beam-induced background.
+Belle II detector started taking physics data in 2019 and the total integrated luminosity of 74 fb-1 was collected to date (September 2020).